shaneosullivan/NextJSLiteExample/README.md

 - A minimal amount of JavaScript on the client's browser
 - A simple build system that supports Typescript to create the client side only code

 Feel free to use it as the beginning of your project.
+See it running live at [https://next-js-lite-example.vercel.app/](https://next-js-lite-example.vercel.app/)

 ## Using it